Yegor-men/tracetorch/README.md

 traceTorch still has a long way to go.
 Namely:

-- Finish the rest of the 32 base classes
+- Fix the `LeakyIntegrator` and make the 28 layer wrappers
-- Rewrite `LeakyIntegrator` to account for duality
-- Finish the rest of the 32 base classes for tests in `snn.flex`
 - Create tests to assert working order
 - Finish the `examples/` section for example code
 - Make proper requirements for each example in `examples/`